 It’s completely up to you to decide if you need it or have the money to make it worthwhile!

 In my pursuit to simplify my life, this is an important question.
 If something needs to be dusted 8 times a day, then it’s not making my life easier.
 If it will take up more room then we have in our closets, then it’s not worth it.
 But if buying it means I don’t have to wipe the snow off the car with my arm, then the snow brush is a great investment! 🙂

 There are just some things you come across and you instantly know they are a good price.
 But sometimes you’re really not sure if it’s a good price, especially if you’re comparing bulk prices with a smaller package price.
 This is where a price list can come in handy.
 A price list allows you to track prices on items you need at the stores you shop at each week.
 Over time, you’ll start noticing when particular items will go on sale and if they’re really a good price when they do go on sale.

 I’m encouraging you to learn how to be a savvy deal shopper.
 Learn when to pass something by and when to grab it up!
-I try to post a wide range of deals (and many!) so that each day, in hopes that some of them will work for some of you!
+I try to post a wide range of deals (and many!) so that each day, some of them will work for you!